mit-rss/wall_follower_sim/README.md

     cd ~/racecar_ws/src
     git clone https://github.com/mit-rss/wall_follower_sim.git

-Your directory structure should now look like

-- `[YOUR_WORKSPACE]/src/`
-  - `CMakeLists.txt`
-  - `racecar_simulator/`
-  - `wall_follower_sim/`

 Then rebuild your workspace with `catkin_make`:

     cd ~/racecar_ws
     catkin_make
     source devel/setup.bash

-##  Simulator (Skip if you're using the Docker image; the simulator is already installed!)
+##  Simulator

-First, launch the simulator by running:
+First, launch the [racecar simulator](https://github.com/mit-racecar/racecar_simulator) by running:

     roslaunch racecar_simulator simulate.launch

-To see the simulated car, you will need to open [`rviz`](http://wiki.ros.org/rviz) by typing
+To see the simulated car, you will need to open [`rviz`](http://wiki.ros.org/rviz) by running:

     rviz

-In the left panel on the bottom click the "Add" button, and then in the "By display type" tab click "RobotModel".
+If you're using the [racecar docker image](https://github.com/mit-racecar/racecar_docker), Rviz will already be configured to visualize the simulator.
+But if not, in the left panel on the bottom click the "Add" button, and then in the "By display type" tab click "RobotModel".
 You should see a small blue car appear.
 Then click "Add" again and in the "By topic" tab click add the "/map" topic and repeat to add the laser scan topic.
 Under added LaserScan dropdown menu there should be a field called "Size (m)".
 Change this to 0.1 so you can see the laser scan more clearly.
 The checkboxes turn on and off display types, which may be useful as you add topics to visualize.

 ![Add button](https://i.imgur.com/85tY4tZ.png)